PraseedaSasankaPisipati/Assignment-1-D2Decisions/DataEntryAnalysis/DataEntryAnalysis.md

 See also the list of [contributors](https://github.com/PraseedaSasankaPisipati/Assignment-1-D2Decisions/graphs/contributors) who participated in this project.

-## Last modified by
-    Praseeda Sasanka Pisipati

-## Last modified at
-   09/011/2017 08:40 PM

 ### Summary Of The Files

 The 3 files added as a part of this assignment belong to the same research – the aquatic scientists who collected the above data wanted to examine the day-night distribution of 2 species of zooplankton across multiple years.
 The type of zooplankton they studied is called rotifers generally, and specifically the genus Conochilus, in which groups of individual rotifers stick together in colonies.
 The scientists plan to repeat this study for several more years.

 ### Task 1 Problems Identification

-#1: Based on class readings, prior experience, and your own good sense, list some of the problems in the way that the data are currently organized (there are at least 8 problems with these spreadsheets; try to identify as many as possible, but at least 4).
+#1: Based on class readings, prior experience, and your own good sense, list some of the problems in the way that the data are currently organized (there are at least 8 problems with these spreadsheets; try to identify as many as possible, but at least 4.

 **Answere:**